-- 5. Information on New Arrangements: We propose to amend subparagraph (b)((6)(A)(vi), to narrow the requirement on who is required to a detailed explanation and documents relating to any new arrangements after the issuance of an opinion of no objections.
-Under the revised proposal, the filing obligation will apply only to participating members, rather than on all persons covered by the term "underwriter and related persons." - C. Valuation of Securities Paragraph (e) regulates the manner in which securities are assigned a value for purposes of the calculation of underwriting compensation. - 1.
-Distinguish Securities With An Exercise or Conversion Price: We propose to amend subparagraphs (e)(2) and (3), 27 as recommended by commenters (Goldman, M&F, SIA), to clarify that the application of the valuation method depends on whether the security has an exercise or conversion price.
-Convertible securities that have no conversion price will be valued in the same manner as common stock.
+5. Information on New Arrangements: We propose to amend subparagraph (b)((6)(A)(vi), to narrow the requirement on who is required to a detailed explanation and documents relating to any new arrangements after the issuance of an opinion of no objections.
+Under the revised proposal, the filing obligation will apply only to participating members, rather than on all persons covered by the term "underwriter and related persons."

-2. Valuation of Securities With a Longer Resale Restriction: We propose to amend subparagraph (e)(4) to clarify that a lower value of 10% will be deducted for each 180-day period that securities are restricted from resale beyond the mandatory lock-up restriction.28
+- C. Valuation of Securities Paragraph (e) regulates the manner in which securities are assigned a value for purposes of the calculation of underwriting compensation. - 1.
+Distinguish Securities With An Exercise or Conversion Price: We propose to amend subparagraphs (e)(2) and (3), 28 as recommended by commenters (Goldman, M&F, SIA), to clarify that the application of the valuation method depends on whether the security has an exercise or conversion price.
+Convertible securities that have no conversion price will be valued in the same manner as common stock. - 2.
+Valuation of Securities With a Longer Resale Restriction: We propose to amend subparagraph (e)(4) to clarify that a lower value of 10% will be deducted for each 180-day period that securities are restricted from resale beyond the mandatory lock-up restriction.
+29 - 3.
+Valuation of Securities That Have An Exercise or Conversion Price: As discussed above, we are proposing to amend the Rule to no longer require that securities have an exercise or conversion price that is at least equal to the public offering price.
+As a result of this change, we propose to amend subparagraph (e)(3) to clarify that the market price or public offering price of the underlying security is deducted from the exercise/conversion price of the security.